 The phone rings, and a friendly, energetic-sounding stranger is on the line asking if you have a minute to learn how to triple your money in just six months by investing in gold and silver mines.
 Or maybe you get an email urging you to buy shares of a company whose stock price is sure to go through the roof.
 It sounds too good to be true — because it is too good to be true.

 Each year, fraud siphons billions from investors, according to the North American Securities Administrators Association.
 This isn’t new.
 In the early 1920s, to name one famous example, a con artist named Charles Ponzi fleeced scores of Americans by promising lavish returns from a strange scheme to speculate in international coupons used by people in different countries to send each other return postage.
 In reality, Ponzi was using new investors’ money to pay off existing investors.

 Investment fraudsters often target older people, whom they view as more trusting than younger generations, less likely to say "no," and more apt to have tappable assets after a lifetime of working, according to law enforcement, regulators and advocacy groups.
-In January 2020, for example, a North Carolina man and a Texas man were sentenced to lengthy prison terms for selling millions of dollars of stock in a sham company supposedly developing cutting-edge electric and natural-gas cars, a four-year scam federal prosecutors said largely preyed on older victims.
+In June 2022, for example, federal prosecutors secured their eighth conviction in connection with a multimillion-dollar fraud scheme that preyed largely on older victims, selling stock in a sham company supposedly developing cutting-edge electric and natural-gas cars.

 But anyone of any age can be exploited by phony investment schemes — and everyone can take some basic measures to reduce the chances of being defrauded.